Shetty073/hotel-management-software/README.md

 # hotel-management-software
-A web based hotel management software built using Laravel.
+A web based hotel management software in django

-#### Features
-> Will be added soon
+# The old_plain_php_version contains the deprecated version of the code new code will be in django